sherazAhmed-ipynb/basic-structure-of-python/README.md

-/// very basic code of python for understanding this exaples includes list, tuples etc
+# Very basic code of python for understanding.
-///
+# These exaples includes list, tuples etc